Member Organizations

 Code of Ethics for Professional Accountants

-ICPAK first adopted the 2009 IESBA Code of Ethics as the ICPAK Code of Ethics and has continuously updated it to incorporate new and revised requirements issued by the IESBA.
-Accordingly, ICPAK reports that its members adhere to the latest version of the IESBA Code.
-In the case of one modification that has been made, ICPAK reports it is more stringent that the requirements in the IESBA Code.
+ICPAK first adopted the 2009 International Ethics Standards Board for Accountants (IESBA) Code of Ethics as the ICPAK Code of Ethics and has continuously updated it to incorporate new and revised requirements issued by the IESBA.
+Accordingly, the applicable handbook in use is the 2025 edition, and the adoption status remains Adopted.

 Current Status: Adopted